In a Nutshell

 Unlike many other online therapy services, BetterHelp is getting results and has the scientific proof to prove it.
 An independent study was done to see what effects online therapy would have on people suffering from depression.

-As the study shows, individuals who participated in BetterHelp therapy sessions showed significant reduction in levels of depression symptom severity, particularly severely impaired clients.
+As the study shows, individuals who participated in BetterHelp therapy sessions showed a significant reduction in levels of depression symptom severity, particularly severely impaired clients.

-Great client to therapist connection
+Great client-to-therapist connection

 That same study showed that BetterHelp helps create a better connection between counselors and their clients.
 The really impressive thing about this study is that it showed the connections were better between BetterHelp counselors and their clients than they were for traditional face-to-face therapy sessions.
 Making a strong connection is of the utmost importance in therapy, and BetterHelp does this well.